QuaCaTeam/quaca/docs/tutorials/first_calculation.md

 There are lots of things we could change in the above setup without changing the formula we have to use.
 For example, imagine we want to calculate the exact same situation as above, but with a *blabla* atom.
 Because of this inherent modularity QuaCa reads an input file that contains all these parameters, so that the program does not have to be recompiled on each change.

 The parameters are written in  a `.ini` file.
-It consists of sections (e.g. GreensTensor, Polarizability) and keys (i.e. properties such as v, beta, ...).
+It consists of sections, which are named after the classes (e.g. GreensTensor, Polarizability) and keys which are named after the properties they represent (e.g. the velocity v, the inverse temperature beta, etc.).
-Usually the sections correspond to the so called classes in the QuaCa code.
-These are abstract units that resemble a larger term in the formula for quantum friction such as the polarizability, the power spectrum or the Green's tensor.
+Classes are abstract units that resemble a larger term in the formula for quantum friction such as the polarizability, the power spectrum or the Green's tensor.
 For our situation the section for the Green's tensor would look like this:
 ```ini
 [GreensTensor]